w3Scribe/w3Scribe/README.md

 # 💫 About Me:
+**Sudhir Gadpayle**
-**Sudhir Gadpayle**  <br>B.Sc.
-Computer Science Student • Maharashtra, India<br><br>I’m a curious developer-in-training, exploring the world of open source, algorithms, and software engineering.
-My repositories often include examples in C, Go, Python, and TypeScript, and I enjoy experimenting with new tools and libraries.
+B.Sc.
+Computer Science Student • Maharashtra, India

+I’m a curious developer exploring open source, algorithms, and software engineering.
+You’ll often see repositories here featuring examples in C, Go, Python, and TypeScript.
+Programming is my hobby—something I enjoy purely for the fun of it, not as a professional pursuit.
 I believe in continuous learning, sharing knowledge, and collaborating on projects that challenge me to grow.
-When I’m not coding, you’ll find me exploring tech communities and reading about cutting-edge research.
-Feel free to connect, collaborate, or just drop by to say hello!
+When I’m not coding, you can find me exploring tech communities or reading about new research.
+Feel free to connect, collaborate, or just say hello!

 # 💻 Tech Stack: